By Matt Mueller Culture Editor Published Aug 09, 2024 at 12:31 PM

 goetzskyvu.com

 This Monroe entertainment spot has been "where the stars come to play at night" for more than 65 years, but with the pandemic, it was uncertain if the Sky Vu Drive In was going to see the anniversaries beyond.
 Thankfully, like the rest of the state's drive-ins, the Sky Vu – built in 1954 and gone fully digital in 2012 – is gearing up for its latest season complete with a tasty concession stand, clear digital audio over the FM dial, a giant screen and a ceiling of the stars.
 Just make sure you bring cash because the Sky Vu doesn't take card – and unfortunately, your furry four-legged film lovers will have to hear about the experience when you get home, since they're not allowed.
-The Sky Vu is back open for weekends during the summer season, with "Oppenheimer" currently showing.
+The Sky Vu is now open weekends for the summer season, keeping things going with a twofer of action-hungry twosomes – "Deadpool & Wolverine" and the new "Bad Boys" – with gates opening at 7:25 p.m.

 Skyway Drive-In Theater